jdblischak/r-intermediate-altmetrics/09-rmarkdown.md

 There are two steps to generating reports with R Markdown and RStudio:

 1) Write your code in R Markdown.
-2) Assemble your report as either HTML or a PDF using the package knitr.
+2) Assemble your report as either HTML or a PDF using the package rmarkdown.

-Next, let's run through the demo for knitr to see some of the options.
+Next, let's run through the demo R Markdown file to see some of the options.
 Go up to `File` -> `New File` -> `R Markdown`.

 ![Set up new R Markdown file](fig/start_rmarkdown_doc.png)